 - Ensure that the attic is providing proper insulation and ventilation so that nothing erodes over time.

 Plumbing and Heating

 - All houses contain plumbing and heating in Canada.
 Inspect all the heaters, electrical panels, wiring, taps and pipes to ensure that they are in working order.

 - Walk around the outside of the home, and inspect the structure and walls.
 Have a look at the driveway, the roof, the garage door (if there is one) and the garden, and ensure that they are all up to your standard.

 Using our printable home inspection checklist

 We’ve put together the most user-friendly home inspection checklist in Canada.
 It has all the instructions you’ll need to do a thorough home inspection.

+Hopefully, your home inspection is the last leg of the journey on your home search adventure.
 Visit REW for an extensive list of homes for sale & MLS® listings in Canada.